LewisMurray00/React-practice-website/README.md

 - Created the Footer.js file and added some JSX to it
 - Created the Footer.css and styled the container

+### Day 10
+- Finished the JSX for the Footer.js file
+- Finished the styling for the Footer.css file
+- Made the footer responsive (although not happy may redo)

 ## React-Router-Dom Guide